-- 1. What is gastrointestinal endoscopy?
+1. What is gastrointestinal endoscopy?

-- 2. Define cytology.
+2. Define cytology.

-- 3. Define stricture.
+3. Define stricture.

-- 4. Define dilatation.
+4. Define dilatation.

-- 5. List six risks involved in endoscopic treatment or exams
+5. List six risks involved in endoscopic treatment or exams

-- 1.
+1.

 2.

 3.

 4.

 5.

 6.

-- 6. EGD is an exam that looks at the following structures:
+6. EGD is an exam that looks at the following structures:

-- 7. EGD stands for
+7. EGD stands for

-- 8. Esophageal dilatation involves doing what?
+8. Esophageal dilatation involves doing what?

-- 9. The therapy named is done to inject medication to stop bleeding.
+9. The therapy named is done to inject medication to stop bleeding.
 Whereas, involves using an electric current to control bleeding.

-- 10. ERCP stands for

-- 11. Briefly describe an ERCP procedure

-- 12. Which sphincter would be involved in a sphincterotomy? - 13.
-What would be used to remove CBD stones in endoscopy? - 14.
-The crushing of stones by laser is called - 15.
-In a colonoscopy, what structure(s) is examined - 16.
-A proctoscopy / sigmoidoscopy examine the & . - 17.
-What is a polypectomy? - 18.
-Laser therapy is used to stop: - 19.
-When a patient signs an endoscopy consent form, is s/he releasing his/her photographs to be published?
-BUN / Creatinine / eGFR
+10. ERCP stands for 11.
+Briefly describe an ERCP procedure 12.
+Which sphincter would be involved in a sphincterotomy?
+13. What would be used to remove CBD stones in endoscopy?
+14. The crushing of stones by laser is called The drashing of stories 27 laser is called 15.
+In a colonoscopy, what structure(s) is examined 13. in a colonoscopy, what structure(s) is examined 1.0 A grantanany / signa sidanany ayamina tha 16.
+A proctoscopy / sigmoidoscopy examine the & · 17.
+What is a polypectomy?
+18. Laser therapy is used to stop: ., 19.
+When a patient signs an endoscopy consent form, is s/he releasing his/ her nhotographs to be 13. published? ner photographs to be

+BUN / Creatinine/ eGFR